dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

 *Packages.stamps content*

 ## Manual solution
 The functionality was there, but there was no easy way to add an absolute package reference.
 Using `feed-add-absolute-package` was no go.
 I knew the file structure but didn’t want to start everything from scratch.
-So, first, I added the package using the regular nipkg feed-add-pkg command.
-Then, I swapped the name with a link to a package stored on [GitHub Release](https://github.com/zoryatec/gcd/releases).
+So, first, I added the package using the regular `nipkg feed-add-pkg` command.
+Then, I swapped the name with a link [https://github.com/zoryatec/gcd/releases/download/0.23.11/gcd_0.23.11_windows_x64.nipkg](https://github.com/zoryatec/gcd/releases) to a package stored on GitHub Releases.

 It wasn’t that simple, though—turns out, a Packages.gz file was required!
 Since I had already planned to automate this process (if it worked), I built a small console application to compress the Packages content into Packages.gz.
 And this time… it worked!